lanl/VizAly-Foresight/Analysis/README.md

 ```
 $ python Analysis/pat_nyx.py --input-file inputs/nyx/nyx_darwin_test.json --submit
 ```
-will run CBench, PAT, and a plot generator for cinema.
-The output will be a cinema database
+will run CBench, PAT, and a plot generator for Cinema HTML viewers.
+The output will be a Cinema database.